wikimedia/wikimedia-discovery-relevanceForge/README.md

 * Python: There's nothing too fancy here, and it works with Python 2.7, though a few packages are required:
  * The packages `jsonpath-rw, numpy` and `matplotlib` are required by the main Rel Forge.
  * The package `termcolor` is required by the Cirrus Query Debugger.
- * The package `scipy` is required by the Engine Score Optimizer
- * The package `matplotlib` is required by the Engine Score Optimizer
+ * The package `matplotlib` is required by the relcomp report generator
- * The package `PyYAML` is required by the Engine Score Optimizer
  * If you don't have one of these packages, you can get it with `pip install <package-name>` (`sudo` may be required to install packages).
 * SSH access to the host you intend to connect to.